6.4500 Design for the Web: Languages and User Interfaces

 Step 4: Make Enter insert a new item

-Now let's work on making out to-do list more efficient.
+Now let's work on making our to-do list more efficient.

 In most to-do lists out there, there are established conventions for using them with the keyboard.
-One such convention, is that hitting Enter with the keyboard inserts a new item, and then focuses it.
+One such convention, is that hitting Enter with the keyboard inserts a new item.

 Step 5: Make focus move to the newly inserted item